Quantcast

 The Other Passenger by Louise Candlish – Crime Novel

 The Other Passenger is about a river bus commuter who becomes the prime suspect in his friend’s mysterious disappearance.
-Who is The Other Passenger that reported something highly suspicious between the two friends fighting?
+Who is The Other Passenger who reported something highly suspicious between the two friends fighting?
 Is there any reason to fear an innocent witness?
 This is a most entertaining and seductive thriller.
 Dalliances form, alliances abound, and deception is rampant.
 Ordinary lives turn monstrous, and it all builds to a most astonishing conclusion.
 Elegant and sinister.

 Immediate Family by Ashley Levy – Contemporary Literary Fiction

-Immediate Family by Ashley Nelson Levy The Immediate Family adopted a three-year-old boy in Thailand who completed the family with their nine-year-old daughter.
+The Immediate Family adopted a three-year-old boy in Thailand who completed the family with their nine-year-old daughter.
 Twenty-five years later, the brother asked the sister to give a toast at his wedding.
 This book reflects the family challenges and traumas of this transracial adoption in Modern America.
 The sister struggles with memories of their complicated relationships and her infertility as she considers adoption for her family.

 Read Next: